bower/bower.github.io/docs/creating-packages.md

   of versions for your dependencies.
 * `devDependencies` _hash_: Development dependencies.
-* `private` _boolean_: Set to true if you want to keep the package private and do not want to register the package in future.
+* `private` _boolean_: Set to true if you want to keep the package private and do not want to register the package in the future.

 {% highlight json %}
 {